Why should I subscribe?

-Meteorscan is not affiliated with, or operated by any commercial organisation.
+Meteorscan is not funded by any third party or commercial organisation.
 It is an independent amateur astronomy project and thus we pay for everything out of our own pockets.
-Because we are independent, Meteorscan is fast becoming a popular and trusted resource, increasing demands on our servers and internet bandwidth.
-However, this is now starting to cost us $$$.
+Because we are entirely independent, Meteorscan is fast becoming a popular and trusted resource.
+This is increasing demands on our servers and internet bandwidth and this is now starting to cost us significant $$$.

-We would like to be able to expand what we can offer to you and return to delivering a high resolution live feed (reduced in September 2016 due to server bandwidth exceeded), but we cannot afford this solely from our own pockets.
-Last September we were serving more than 1TB/month just on our live feed!
+We would like to be able to expand what we can offer to you and return to delivering a high resolution live feed (reduced in September 2016 due to server bandwidth limitations), but we cannot afford this solely from our own pockets.
+Last September we were serving more than 1TB/month with our live feed!

-We don't want to cover our website in obtrusive advertising and become a commercial project, we'd rather this was a community supported independent project.
+We don't want to cover our website in obtrusive advertising and become a commercial project, we'd rather this is kept as a community supported and independent project.
 This is why we are asking our community for a little help in funding our servers and further Meteorscan system upgrades.
 If just 100 people gave us $25 per year, our server costs would be covered entirely.

 Are we seeing an abnormal number of meteor strikes?